 Is your internet connection unstable?
-Do you hate Facebook’s video interface?
-You don’t have to suffer.
-There are quick and easy ways to download videos from Facebook.
-You can then watch them on any gadget you want, and most importantly, offline.
+If so, don’t worry, as we’re going to explain how to save videos from Facebook.
+You can then watch them on any device you want, and, more importantly, watch them offline.

-But do you know how to download Facebook videos?
-By the end of this article, you will.
 Some of these tools are web apps, and some are desktop apps.
-There’s even one tool that lets you download private videos.
-Here are five ways to download videos from Facebook.
+There’s even one tool that lets you download private Facebook videos.
+Here’s how to download videos from Facebook.

 - Pros: Easy to use, especially if you want to watch on your phone.

 Downvids is a simple Facebook video downloader.
 Just paste the video’s URL in the box, choose your quality using the drop-down menu below Select video format, and hit Download.
 A new box will pop up underneath.
 Hit Download for a second time, and the process will begin.